Your first date is done and dusted. You had a great time last night.

 Other Post-Date Texting FAQs

-Besides the when and the what to text, here are some other common questions and answers about texting after a first date.
+Besides the when and the what to text after a first date, here are some other common questions and answers.

 What if they don’t reply or don’t seem interested?

 Ah, the dreaded silence when you text after a first date and you don’t hear from them.